-- Types of concrete allowed over the road reserve are plain grey, coloured, and stencil concrete (pavers). - Plain grey concrete only for the section of driveway over the road reserve in new subdivision areas such as Jordan Springs, Caddens, Waterside, Mulgoa Rise, Glenmore Park Stage 2, Claremont Meadows Stage 2, Werrington (Settler's Estate & Chapman St subdivision) etc. - The use of stamped, exposed aggregate or pebblecrete concrete is NOT allowed on the section of driveway over the road reserve.
+- Types of concrete allowed over the road reserve are plain grey, coloured, and stencil concrete (pavers). - Plain grey concrete only for the section of driveway over the road reserve in new subdivision areas such as Jordan Springs, Caddens, Waterside, Mulgoa Rise, Glenmore Park Stage 2, Claremont Meadows Stage 2, Werrington (Settler's Estate & Chapman St subdivision) etc. - The use of pebblecrete concrete is NOT allowed on the section of driveway over the road reserve. - Exposed aggregate driveways shall meet the minimum P4 slip resistance requirement